mosaicml/composer/README.md

 For users who choose to use their own training loop, we provide state-less functional implementations of our algorithms for a end-user to integrate.

-The following example highlights using [BlurPool](https://arxiv.org/abs/1904.11486), which applies an anti-aliasing filter before every downsampling operation, and Layer Freezing, which
+The following example highlights using [BlurPool](https://arxiv.org/abs/1904.11486), which applies an anti-aliasing filter before every downsampling operation.

 ```python
 from composer import functional as cf